abstools/abstools/frontend/README.md

 After building, the command `java -jar frontend/dist/absfrontend.jar` will run the compiler and output a help message.

-A convenience script called `absc` that invokes the ABS compiler can be found in `frontend/bin/bash/` (for Unix-like systems) and `frontend/bin/win` (for Windows).
+Convenience scripts called `absc` and `absc.bat` that invoke the ABS compiler on Unix and Windows systems can be found in `frontend/bin/`.
 For a list of options to the compiler, see the output of `absc --help`.

 ## Checking ABS code ##